 How our research interconnects

-We are utilising mixed methods and participatory co-design to develop tailored responses to different types of abuse, levels of severity, family contexts and resiliency factors.
+We are utilising mixed methods and participatory co-design to develop tailored responses in health services to different types of abuse, levels of severity, family contexts and resiliency factors.

 We are working to bridge the translational gap between evidence-based interventions and clinical practice through our collaborations and our extensive experience of training practitioners and implementing health service interventions.